-In March 2012, CUC's wholly owned subsidiary, DataLink, Ltd. ("DataLink"), received its licence from the Information and Communications Technology Authority ("ICTA") which permits DataLink to provide fibre optic infrastructure and other information and communication technology (ICT) services to the ICT industry.
+CUC's wholly owned subsidiary, DataLink, Ltd. ("DataLink"), has a licence from the Information and Communications Technology Authority ("ICTA") which permits DataLink to provide fibre optic infrastructure and other information and communication technology (ICT) services to the ICT industry.
 The term of the licence is 15 years and expires on March 27, 2027.